RupertAvery/DiffusionToolkit/Diffusion.Toolkit/Tips.md

 ## Can I move my files to a different folder?

+I you want to move your files to a different folder, but still within a Diffusion folder, you should use the right-click menu > Move command.
+This allows Diffusion Toolkit to handle the movement, and know to keep all the metadata intact while moving.

+If you use Explorer or some other application to move the files,

-If you move your files to a different folder, but still under the target folders, when you Rescan Folders or Rebuild Images Diffusion Toolkit will detect that the images have been removed, and will detect new files added.
+, but still under the Diffusion folders, when you Rescan Folders or Rebuild Images Diffusion Toolkit will detect that the images have been removed, and will detect new files added.

 You will lose any Favorites, Ratings or other Toolkit-specific information.